lsst/rtn-113/index.rst

 ===============================
 Appendix B Creating new queries
 ===============================

-As Rubin Observatory releases new data or technical notes, additional search criteria may be needed.Construct effective queries using SciX Help or the following basic guidelines:
+As Rubin Observatory releases new data or technical notes, additional search criteria may be needed.
+Construct effective queries using SciX Help or the following basic guidelines:

 - To find bibcodes: